If I want to dispute legal fees do I have to do so within a certain time period?

 Disbursements are generally expenses that a solicitor has to pay out on behalf of a client for goods or services provided to the client or on the client’s behalf e.g. fees paid to court and barristers’ fees.

-What do you charge to dispute my legal fees on my behalf?
+What do challenge my solicitor charge to dispute legal fees on my behalf?

 Our fee is calculated based on a percentage of the amount of money we save you.
 If we don’t manage to reduce your legal costs, there will be nothing to pay.

-If you have any further questions, please contact us and we will do our best to answer them for you.
+If you have any further questions, please contact challenge my solicitor on 01925 909361 and we will do our best to answer them for you.

 Copyright © CMS.
 All Rights Reserved